 Benchmark against your competitors using the competitive positioning framework

-For a more in-depth analysis, consider looking into this Competitive Positioning Framework.
+For a more in-depth analysis, consider looking into this Competitive Positioning Framework template.
 Use this to compare against your competitors and identify your solution/benefit statements, core differentiators, category(s), and market position.

 Remember, your competitors may be distinguished brands, emerging disruptors, as well as adjacent solutions.
 Explore brands that would complement your product or services.
 Brands that your customers trust and/or use together with your product may suggest opportunities for collaboration and integration.